-We will accurately record all business transactions as required by applicable laws and regulations, generally accepted accounting principles, and Company policies, procedures and internal controls.
+All business transactions are required to be accurately recorded as required by applicable laws and regulations, generally accepted accounting principles, and Company policies, procedures and internal controls.
 Company funds are to be used only for lawful and proper purposes.
 All bank accounts containing Company funds will be established and maintained in the name of UNS Energy or the applicable subsidiary.
 All assets, liabilities, transactions, and accounts involving Company funds will be clearly and accurately identified in the books and records of the Company.